Leaving a traumatic religious experience usually leaves people feeling lost, confused, and unsure of who you are and what you believe.

 Don’t let anyone pressure you into moving on before you’re ready.
 One of the hallmarks of a traumatic religious experience is the Church and Christians telling you what to think and believe.
 That background makes it hard to trust your thoughts and feelings.
 But here’s the thing: it’s okay to question.
 In fact, it’s healthy.
 Let yourself ask hard questions and explore your doubts and beliefs.
 Be kind to yourself as you do so because it will feel reeeeeeally uncomfortable pushing back on the limits and stories they told you.

-It’s okay to make mistakes and get it wrong as you deconstruct your faith.
-It’s completely normal and a part of the process.
+Discomfort is completely normal and a healthy part of the process.
 Don’t get held up on being right because you might be in the unknown for a while.

 Giving yourself those reminders will come in clutch when your gut gives you a nudge to move toward something or get out as fast as possible.

-4. Take baby steps and celebrate every, single bit of forward movement.
+2. Take baby steps and celebrate every single bit of forward movement.

 Rebuilding trust takes time, so start with small things and work your way up.
 For example, if you’ve always been taught to follow the rules, try breaking a minor one (like staying up past your bedtime) and see that the world doesn’t end.
 Trusting yourself again takes time.